 Research & field experiences

-Northwestern biology professors are involved in their own research and often invite students to participate as Junior Scholars.
-You’ll earn a stipend working together as peers and possibly get a mention when the prof publishes or presents research findings.
+Northwestern biology professors are involved in their own research and often invite students to participate as Junior Scholars or summer research assistants.
+You’ll earn a stipend working together as peers and possibly be included as a co-author when the professor publishes or presents research findings.

 Off campus

-Science students can also spend summers doing paid research at universities across the U.S. Your Northwestern professors will help you find and land fellowships in labs conducting research funded by the National Science Foundation and NIH.
-Science students have joined university research teams studying cancer, neurobiology, and DNA replication, repair and mutagenesis.
+Students can be part of a school-year or summer research team with Northwestern professors conducting research off-site.
+They also can also spend summers doing paid research at universities across the U.S. Your Northwestern professors will help you find and land fellowships in labs conducting research funded by the National Science Foundation and NIH.